Move your cover letter to the top of the yes pile

 You must included these three elements in your cover letter:

 Remember, that the cover letter allows you to expand on your resume, showcase your skills and address head on any concerns.
+It also gives you an opportunity to ask for a job interview.

 We use cookies in our website to ensure we give you the best experience, get to know our users and deliver better marketing.
 For this purpose, we may share the information collected with third parties.
 By clicking “Allow cookies” you give us your consent to use all cookies.
 If you prefer to manage your cookies click on the “Manage cookies” link below.